robertangeles/prompts/write_essay.md

 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world..., So the next time.., In the..., The key is...", etc.

+- Use absolutely ZERO journalistic language like "In a world..., So the next time.., In the world where..., The key is..., Remember...", etc.

 - Do not use cliches or jargon.

+- Do not use journalistic language.

 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.